 And the mug itself is made up of trillions of atoms.
 I could refer to the mug by each of those atoms and its relative position in space (broken up discretely, lest we run into something like Zeno’s paradox), while also describing each atom in your arm and hand as it moves through space, and so on.
 We’d be here all day.
 Instead, I just say, “hand me that mug.”

 Now, “that mug” isn’t really shorthand for “that set of such-and-such particles in such-and-such region of space.”
-Rather, it refers to what is experienced by you and me as a unified object that moves through space and time and various uses (a small chip doesn’t make it a different object, nor does using it for tea, coffee, soup, holding ink pens).
-We don’t experience particle-01, particle02, … and so on, “arranged mug-wise” (as mereological nihilists like to put it; more about mereology shortly).
-We experience that mug, and we do so in various ways, such as with vision and touch.
+Rather, it refers to what is experienced by you and me as a unified object that moves through space and time and has various uses (a small chip in its ceramic body doesn’t make it a different object, nor does using it for tea, coffee, soup, holding ink pens, collecting cigarette ashes).
+We don’t experience particle-01, particle-02, … and so on, “arranged mug-wise” (as mereological nihilists like to put it; more about mereology shortly).
+We experience that mug, and we do so in various ways (vision, touch, etc.).
 Let’s consider vision.

 When photons bounce off of that set of particles and into my eyeballs, etc., the result is a sort of mental picture.
 You know: the one you have when you look at a mug (assuming you are sighted; feel free to exchange the example to align with your own experience).
 I like to call such mental pictures representations.
 But you could characterize them as models or maps, and so on, of the mug.